-Spain produces well over 100 different varieties of cheese with each region offering up it's own specialty from fresh to cured, fermented to blue-veined.
+Spain produces well over 100 different varieties of cheese with each region offering up its own speciality from fresh to cured, fermented to blue-veined.

 One essential characteristic is the type of milk used in the production which varies from region to region, the time of the year it is produced, the climate and tradition. the best Spanish cheese is made from cows, sheep's or goats' milk, or indeed a mixture of all three.